ysyk2021/leading-with-purpose-and-passion-inspiring-others-to-reach-for-the-stars/src/chapter-2-4.md

-Chapter 1: Identifying Your Purpose and Passion: Building Trust Through Purposeful and Passionate Leadership
+Building Trust Through Purposeful and Passionate Leadership
 ============================================================================================================

 Identifying your purpose and passion is the foundation of purposeful and passionate leadership.
 When you lead with purpose and passion, you inspire trust, build connection, and create a sense of direction and motivation among team members.
 In this chapter, we'll explore how to identify your purpose and passion and build trust through purposeful and passionate leadership.